MS-DOS vs. Early Windows: An Toxic Comparison of Command distilled line and Graphical Computing

 • Drawing primitives

-Managed window creation, message handling, and user input processing, providing consistent interface elements across applications.
+• Managed window creation, message handling and processing user's input Permits consistent interface elements across applications.

 • Window management